 Round 1: Applicants should submit:

-- a completed application form emailed to firstname.lastname@example.org.
-Please note that the PDF application form available here is a fillable PDF.
-Clicking inside each field will give you a cursor and you can then type your answer.
+- the completed Application Form emailed to email@example.com.
+Please note that the PDF application form available below is a fillable PDF; clicking inside each field will give you a cursor and you can then type your answer

-The recordings should include 2 contrasting works of around 10 minutes in total (free choice of repertoire).
-Please note that the same repertoire will be required should you be selected for a Round 2 audition.
+Your recording MUST include 2 contrasting works of around 10 minutes in total (free choice of repertoire); however, please note that the same repertoire will be required should you be selected for the Round 2 auditions in London or Manchester (or online if Government Restrictions are still in place) in July 2022.

-Round 2: Candidates selected from Round 1 will be invited by email to a live audition in London on Tuesday 13th March 2018.
+Round 2: It is hoped that candidates selected from Round 1 will be invited to a live audition in London or Manchester sometime in July 2022.
+This will be confirmed in June.

 We have the application form in both a pdf and an rtf (Rich-Text format).
 The pdf can either be printed out and filled in by hand (if your handwriting is very clear, and then scanned/emailed) or you use something like pdf-filler (either as a google chrome extension, or on their site).